nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is an internship campus recruiter
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of applicants
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+a one-stop, convenient, and efficient platform to manage and empower how internship campus recruiters work with their applicants’ data.
+Say goodbye to opening multiple windows to retrieve the information you need and focus on what matters more: matching the right people for the right job.

 ### User stories